projektmotor/docker-apache-load-balancer/README.md

     ```bash
     $ docker exec -it acme-load-balancer-container apache-init-reverseproxy-vhost.sh
     ```
-    * this is a interactive command, all required parameters (domain, targetip, target port) will be requested interactively
+    * this is a interactive command, all required parameters (domain, target ip, target port) will be requested interactively
     * optional: including SSL certificate creation